FaraazSuffla/Katalon-ecommerce-automation/README.md

 - **Katalon Studio 10.4.3** (WebUI)
 - **Selenium** (bundled with Katalon WebUI)
 - **Object Repository** for centralized locator management

+## Automation principles (the “house rules”)
+- **Assert the outcome**: every test should verify something meaningful (not just “no errors happened”).
+- **Prefer smart waits**: use Katalon waits instead of hard sleeps where possible.
+- **One place for selectors**: keep UI locator edits in the Object Repository.
+- **Small, focused tests**: aim for clear intent and easy debugging.

 ## Quick Start (Katalon Studio)
 1. Clone this repository.